DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 assert(triangleMesh != nullptr);
 ~~~

-The vertices and faces data are copied into the `TriangleMesh}.
+The vertices and faces data are copied into the `TriangleMesh`.
 Therefore, after the `TriangleMesh` creation, you can release your
 `TriangleVertexArray` but you need to keep the `TriangleMesh` until all the `ConcaveMeshShapes` that have been instantiated from
 it are destroyed.